PANOBRIDGE MK3 | A 1.7 oz Night Vision Bridge with Adjustable Field of View

 The patent pending Noisefighters Panobridge provides a panoramic night vision image by exploiting the brain's ability to merge split images from two outward-angled monoculars into one cohesive picture.
 The so-called tube effect that is traditionally experienced with single or dual intensifiers is eliminated.
 With our innovative AFOV (Adjustable Field of View) mechanism and resulting wide-view image, you can enjoy vastly improved situational awareness and the feeling like you're not even looking through image intensifying tubes.
 Whether it's driving a vehicle and seeing through nearly the entire windshield or clearing a building and not missing an unexpected visitor coming down the stairs in your periphery, the Noisefighters Panobridge will open up new possibilities for efficient and safe work at night, allowing you to focus more on the task at hand and less on panning and scanning for threats or points of interest.

-Importantly, users can switch back to traditional straight-ahead tube orientation when desired.
+Importantly, users can switch back to traditional straight-ahead tube orientation when desired by quickly swapping out the 7.5 degree angled PanoLok bar to the straight, 0 degree angled PanoLok bar.
 No specialized training is required and no other equipment is necessary.
-Simply attach two standard AN/PVS-14 monoculars to this featherweight bridge, snap the complete assembly into an industry-standard dovetail helmet mount, and start seeing everything you were missing before.
+Simply attach two standard AN/PVS-14 monoculars to this featherweight bridge using the new, included Noisefighters Night Vision Accessory Tool, snap the complete assembly into an industry-standard dovetail helmet mount, and start seeing everything you were missing before.

-The Noisefighters Panobridge weighs only 1.5 oz total, making it the lightest bridge mount ever offered.
-This is approximately 70% less than the KVC® Universal Night Vision Bridge with OSS shoe sets installed, approximately 40% less than the IC® Dual PVS-14 Light Weight Mounting System, and almost 1/2 oz less than a single milspec J-Arm.
+The Noisefighters Panobridge weighs only 1.7 oz total in its standard configuration, making it the lightest bridge mount offered.
+This is approximately 65% less than the KVC® Universal Night Vision Bridge with OSS shoe sets installed, approximately 25% less than the IC® Dual PVS-14 Light Weight Mounting System, and is even 11% lighter than a single milspec J-Arm.
 We have optimized rigidity, strength, and durability while following the Marine Corps adage of, "Ounces equal pounds, and pounds equal pain."
-With lightweight monoculars attached, like those with Nightline, Inc. NL914C Power Packs installed, it is possible to achieve panoramic night vision with a total weight of 22.5 oz (or up to a half ounce lighter, depending on the image intensifying tubes chosen) with two CR-123A batteries installed.
-This is lighter than many binocular goggles that do not include panoramic viewing, including one configuration of the current USSOCOM-issued PVS-31A (approximately 24 oz with remote battery pack), the older PVS-15 (approximately 23.6 oz with battery) and only 2-3 oz heavier than the popular ActInBlack® DTNVG (approximately 20.5 oz with battery) and even the newer ActInBlack® DTNVS (approximately 19.5 oz with battery).
+With Nightline, Inc. NL914C Power Packs installed on each AN/PVS-14, it is possible to achieve panoramic night vision with a total weight of 21.7 oz, or 20.1 oz with RPO lightweight lenses installed, or 16.0 oz with Nocturn Industries Tanto monoculars + RPO lightweight lenses.
+Depending on the configuration, this can be lighter than traditional night vision goggles that do not include panoramic viewing capabilities.

 Photo composite showing the use of a handheld thermal imager placed between laterally rotated (“panned out”) AN/PVS-14 monoculars and used directly in conjunction with Noisefighters Panobridge, courtesy of Nick Chen, journalist with The Firearm Blog.